realglobe-Inc/sugo-example-say/README.md

 $ HOSTNAME="__your_host__" sugo-example-say caller
 ```

-Or, you can try it from UI pages on the cloud.
+Or, you can try it from UI pages on the hub.

 <!-- Section from "doc/guides/13.Connect Caller.md.hbs" End -->